pandorabox-io/in-game/README.md

 Any content committed to this repository will be irrevocably licensed to pandorabox community by MIT license unless specific license or copyright notes committed with content.

-MIT license is permissive (non viral) license with high license compatibility and also allows easy relicensing.
+MIT license is permissive (non viral) license with high license compatibility, very low requirements and allows easy relicensing.